ishita30/Notes/Angular.md

 FormArray - holds an array of controls

+Asycn validators - which are able to wait for response before returning true or false

 1. create a html form
 2. write ts related to it
 3. sync html code and ts code